 The vast majority of superheroes, especially those in a Shared Universe, fall under this.

-Travis Morgan from The Warlord lives and breathes this trope.
-He passes up the opportunity to settle down peacefully when it is presented to him, because he needs to keep travelling and adventuring.
+Travis Morgan from The Warlord passes up the opportunity to settle down peacefully when it is presented to him, because he needs to keep traveling and adventuring.

 One of Morgan's friends became the ruler of some city-state or other ... and was bored.
 He was delighted when a visit by Morgan coincided with the discovery of a serious plot to overthrow him, saying he'd finally found something that made the job worthwhile: "Enemies!"